Tuberculosis

 - Teach respiratory hygiene and masking during any essential transport outside the room.

-- Teach cough etiquette, tissue disposal, and household infection-control practices.
+- Teach cough etiquette, tissue disposal, and household infection-control practices, including sleeping separately when feasible, limiting visitors, and covering nose/mouth when coughing or sneezing.

 - Monitor nutrition status and coordinate dietitian referral for malnutrition and weight-loss support.